 This Privacy Statement (our Statement) sets out the basis on which any personal data within the meaning of the General Data Protection Regulation (GDPR) (EU) 2016/679 is collected and used by Rennick Solicitors.

 Who we are

-We are Rennick Solicitors, providing legal services and advice primarily from our premises at Main Street, Dunboyne, County Meath.
+We are Rennick Solicitors, providing legal services and advice from our offices at Main Street, Dunboyne, County Meath and at Suite 206, The Masonry, Thomas Street, Dublin 8.
 References to ‘we’, ‘us’ and ‘our’ shall be construed accordingly.